 Manuscripts should be written in English.
+All manuscripts submitted to the Medeniyet Medical Journal must have been checked by a Native English Speaker.
 For the manuscript submitted by a Native Turkish Speaker, it should also include Turkish abstract and Keywords.
 Papers should be typed in 12-point typescript and double-spaced throughout the text including tables and references with wide margins (2.5 cm) on each side of a standard A4 paper.
 The manuscript should include the following: (i) title page, (ii) abstract, (iii) main text (introduction, materials and methods, results, discussion), (iv) references, (v) figure legends (If has), (vi) tables (If has), (vii) figures (If has).
 Before the submission to the Medeniyet Medical Journal, manuscript must be checked by the Native English Speaker and the grammar and spelling errors must be corrected.

 Each author should fulfill the authorship criteria recommended by the International Committee of Medical Journal Editors (ICMJE - www.icmje.org).
 All of these conditions must be met by each author.
 Those who do not meet all of these criteria should be noted in the title page of the manuscript.
 Authorship contribution form is available above.